Gaucher Disease Types

 There are three types of Gaucher disease.
-The most common forms of Gaucher disease (Type 1) affects 1 in 100,000 of the general population but 1 in 850 of Jewish (Ashkenazi) descent, although not all those who inherit the mutated genes for this disorder will show symptoms.
+The most common forms of Gaucher disease (Type 1) affects 1 in 100,000 of the general population, although not all those who inherit the mutated genes for this disorder will show symptoms.

 Neuronopathic forms of Gaucher Disease (nGD)

 In all forms of Gaucher Disease, there is a build-up of glucocerebroside in the liver and spleen.
 In addition, in patients with types 2 and 3, there is accumulation within the nervous system.
 This is also seen in type I but does not cause any obvious problems.
 Certain areas seem to be more affected than others.

 Particularly important is the brainstem.
 This is located just below the cerebral hemispheres.
 It has many important functions - two particularly so.
 The vital centres (controlling breathing and heart rate) are located here.
 Also most of the cranial nerves (the nerves to the face and neck) originate from here.
 Other areas that seem to be involved are the cerebellum and the basal ganglia, which control balance, posture and movement.

 Why does Gaucher disease affect the nervous system in some people but not on others?